What is massage?

 The use of massage for healing purposes dates back 4,000 years in Chinese medical literature and continues to be an important part of Traditional Chinese Medicine (TCM).
 A contemporary form of massage, known as Swedish massage, was introduced to the United States in the 1850s.
 By the end of the 19th century, a significant number of American doctors were practicing this manual technique, and the nation's first massage therapy clinic had opened its doors to the public.

 In the early 20th century, the rise of technology and prescription drugs began to overshadow massage therapy.
 For the next several decades, massage remained dormant, with only a few therapists continuing to practice the "ancient" technique.
-During the 1970s, however, both the general public and the medical profession began to take notice of alternative medicine and mind-body therapies, including massage therapy.
-Today, more than 125,000 massage therapists practice in the United States.
-Their numbers are growing rapidly to keep up with the more than 80 million massage therapy appointments people make every year.
+However, during the 1970s, both the general public and the medical profession began to take notice of alternative medicine and mind-body therapies, including massage therapy.

 Are there many types of massage?